SpecFlowOSS/SpecFlowWiki/Reporting.md

 SpecFlow provides various options to generate reports related to the acceptance tests.

+Note: The `specflow.exe` command line tool that is used to generate reports can be found in the `packages\Specflow.{version number}\tools` directory, when you installed SpecFlow through NuGet.

 ##Test Execution Report

 This report provides a formatted HTML report of a test execution.
 The report contains a summary about the executed tests and the result and also a detailed report for the individual scenario executions.